-tvOS is the operating system that runs on the fourth and fifth-generation Apple TVs, offering a an easy-to-navigate television watching experience on Apple's set-top box.
+tvOS is the operating system that runs on the Apple TV 4K and Apple TV HD, offering a an easy-to-navigate television watching experience on Apple's set-top box.

 With a full App Store, tvOS supports downloading a range of different apps and games that can be used on the Apple TV, and the interface design puts content front and center.
 Get to what you want to watch using Siri commands, the Apple Remote, or the Remote app on iPhone and Apple Watch.